Uko/PharoStyle/style.md

 ### Method source contains linefeeds
 Pharo code should not contain linefeed characters.

+### Overrides a "special" message
+Checks that a class does not override a message that is essential to the base system.
+For example, if you override the #class method from object, you are likely to crash your image. #classShouldNotOverride returns the list of messages which should not be overriden.

 ### Messages sent but not implemented
 Checks for messages that are sent by a method, but no class in the system implements such a message.
 Reported methods will certainly cause a doesNotUnderstand: message when they are executed.

+### Subclass responsibility not defined
+Checks that all methods which send #subclassResponsibility, which indicates that they are abstract, are defined in all leaf classes.

 ### Sends super new initialize
 Checks for methods that wrongly initialize an object twice.
 Contrary to other Smalltalk implementations Pharo automatically calls #initiailize on object creation.

-### References an undeclared variable
-Checks for references to a undeclared variables

 ### Uses True/False instead of true/false
 Checks for uses of the classes True and False instead of the objects true and false.

-### Variable used, but not defined anywhere
-This check is similar to the "References an undeclared variable" check, but it looks for variables that are not defined in the class or in the undeclared dictionary.
-You probably had to work hard to get your code in this state.

 ### No direct access of methodDict
 nobody should directly access the method dictionary.
 It is purely an implementation artefact that we use one dictionary and it might change in the future